ibm-cloud-docs/EventStreams/eventstreams155.md

 # Managing encryption
 {: #managing_encryption}

-Data in {{site.data.keyword.messagehub}} is encrypted at rest using a randomly generated key.
-Although this default encryption model provides at-rest security, some workloads need a higher level of control.
+By default, message payload data in {{site.data.keyword.messagehub}} is encrypted at rest using a randomly generated key.
+Although this default encryption model provides at-rest security, some customers need a higher level of control.
 For these use cases, {{site.data.keyword.messagehub}} supports customer-managed encryption (often known as Bring Your Own Key or BYOK), which allows a customer-provided key to be used to control the encryption.
 By deleting or revoking access to this key, you can prevent any further access to the data stored by the service, because it is no longer possible to decrypt.

 Consider using customer-managed keys if you require the following features:
 - Encryption of data at rest controlled by your own key